-During the year ended 31 December 2020, 1,039,844 Exchangeable Warrants were exchanged into Minco Exploration shares, and 185,152 warrants were cancelled.
-Upon expiry of the warrants on 31 December 2020, the remaining 49,564,720 warrants were automatically exchanged into Minco Exploration shares and the holders automatically became shareholders in the Company.
-During the year ended 31 December 2020, 9,079,000 Exchangeable Warrants were exercised into Buchans shares.
-At 31 December 2020, Buchans held 9,264,152 shares of the Company.
+During the year ended 31 December 2020, 1,039,844 Exchangeable Warrants were exchanged into Minco Exploration shares.
+Upon expiry of the warrants on 31 December 2021, the remaining 49,564,720 warrants were automatically exchanged into Minco Exploration shares and the holders automatically became shareholders in the Company.
+During the year ended 31 December 2020, 9,227,879 Exchangeable Warrants were exercised into Buchans shares.